oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 ## Task 4: Create a new user group in IDCS

-New or existing user should become a member of the **User Group** which has privileges (ie., compartment manage privileges) required later in this workshop.
+Your new or existing user should become a member of the **User Group** which will be assigned privileges (ie., compartment manage privileges) required to use services in this workshop.
 At this point that user group hasn't been created, so you should create one.

 1. Step 1: Create a new User Group

     Stay in IDCS Console.
-If you skipped previous task, you will still need to perform steps 1-3 to open the IDCS Console.
+If you skipped previous task, you will still need to perform steps 1-3 to navigate to the IDCS Console.

     From the **IDCS Console Home Page** or from the **Navigator** menu (top-left corner) choose an option to **Create a new Group**.

     This is again a two-step process.
 In the first step provide group's **Name** and optionally **Description**.
-In our example, we have named our new group *Chocolates-Group*.
+In our example, user group is named  *Chocolates-Group*.

     ![Image alt text](images/pre-lab_010.png =50%x*)

-    In the second step add users to this new group.
+    In the second step add your user to this new group.
 To add a user, search for users by entering (parts of) their names in the search field and add the user to the new group - check the check-box in front of the user's name and click **Finish**.

     ![Image alt text](images/pre-lab_011.png =50%x*)

 ## Task 5: Create a new OCI Group and map it to an IDCS Group

-In order to create policies for the compartment you've just created, you need to create a new **OCI Group**.
-This group will map to previously created **IDCS Group**.
+Next step is to create a new OCI Group and map it to the IDCS Group you've just created.
+This step is required because you can't create policies, needed for example to create dataset for data labeling, for IDCS Groups, but for OCI Groups.
+Hence a new OCI Group has to be created and mapped to IDCS Group.

 1. Step 1: Navigate to **Groups** page